 LLPs can choose an address personally or professionally known to one or other of the directors or members as a new registered office or SAIL address.
 However, the facilities to make the documentation available for inspection must come with the new address.
 Additionally, the name of the LLP must be included in signage on the external walls of the building, where it is visible to the public.

-Change your LLP SAIL address: Coddan Ltd offers not only the use of a prestigious address in, for example, Baker Street, London, (there are a range of addresses available to use in Manchester, Liverpool, Edinburgh amongst others) but also makes available the facilities in order to be able to produce the documentation when requested by the authorities.
-All LLPs which are either registered or have a SAIL at one of Coddan Ltd's addresses are named on a plaque at the entrance of the specific address, in order to comply with regulations.
+Coddan offers not only the use of a prestigious address in, for example, Baker Street, London, (there are a range of addresses available to use in Manchester, Liverpool, Edinburgh amongst others) but also makes available the facilities in order to be able to produce the documentation when requested by the authorities.
+All LLPs which are either registered or have a SAIL at one of Coddan's addresses are named on a plaque at the entrance of the specific address, in order to comply with regulations.